Aluben-service/aluben-qwik/README.md

 # Nebula

-NebulaWeb is an official flagship of Nebula Services and Nebula Developer Labs.
-NebulaWeb is a stunning, sleek, and functional web-proxy with support for thousands of popular sites.
-With NebulaWeb, the sky is the limit.
+Aluben is an official project of Aluben Services and Aluben Developer Labs.
+Aluben is a stunning, sleek, and functional web-proxy with support for thousands of popular sites.
+With Aluben, the sky is the limit.

 ![license](https://img.shields.io/badge/License-GNU%20AGPL%20v3-blue)